 - 8-hour reservations: http://umd.libcal.com/booking/mckcarrels8

 6th and 7th Floor study carrels are reserved for faculty and PhD students in candidacy for a full semester at a time.
-Faculty and PhD students in candidacy may request a study carrel on this floor by completing our online application.
-[A link to the application will be available in early August, when we start taking reservations for the fall semester.]
+Faculty and PhD students in candidacy may request a study carrel on these floors by completing our online application.
+Carrels are assigned on a first-come, first-served basis.
+For priority consideration, apply by Friday, August 22, 2014.

 The following rules apply for all study carrels in McKeldin Library:

 - Carrels are for quiet individual study only.
 They are not to be used for group study, meetings, office hours, or sleeping.